jyneto/SchoolDB/README.md

 # SchoolDB
 <h2> School database system </h2>
-<p>  The main point of this assignment is to learn how use Entity Framework and database through SSMS.
+<p>  The main point of this assignment is to learn how use LINQ with Entity Framework and database through SSMS.
 Implementing these varius functions: </p>

 <br>
 <p>